Annie-XIE/blogentries/RDO+XS+Neutron.md

 *Note:*

-*Values within <> should be set according to your environment*
+*(a) Values within <> should be set according to your environment*

-*After these steps, OpenStack is installed and its services should begin running at the moment. *
+*(b) OpenStack is installed and is running at the moment.*

 ##### 4. Configure OpenStackVM/Hypervisor communications
-4.1 Install the XenServer PV tools in the OpenStack VM.
+4.1 Install XenServer PV tools in the OpenStack VM.

-4.2 Set up DHCP on HIMN network for the OpenStack VM, so it can access its hypervisor on the static address 169.254.0.1.
+4.2 Set up DHCP on HIMN network for OpenStack VM, so it can access its hypervisor on the static address 169.254.0.1.

 		create_himn <vm_uuid>